jdub2233/jobpilot-ai/docs/Architecture.md

 **Status:** Completed

 This document describes the planned high-level architecture for JobPilot AI during Sprint 0.
-It will evolve as the application is implemented and new AWS services are introduced.
+It will evolve as the application is implemented, AI-assisted development practices mature, and new AWS services are introduced.